KannonZenetism/zenetism-field-physics/zenetism/MP07-paths-of-resonance-ch16-20.md

 **Deconstruction**
 The undoing of rigid dichotomies,
 loosening of inherited categories,
-melting of barriers between disciplines, ideas, selves.
+softening of barriers between disciplines, ideas, and rigid self-concepts.

 **Synthesis**
-The binding of insights into new forms,
+The gathering of insights into new forms,
-weaving of history with myth, science, and soul,
+orchestration of history with myth, science, and soul,
 creation of whole systems from fragmented knowledge.

 Together, these three form the **axis of centropic intelligence** —